ALikesToCode/CourseGPT-Pro-DSAI-Lab-Group-6/README.md

 ### 5.1.5.
 OCR Integration

-Optical Character Recognition (OCR) service enables CourseGPT to understand and respond to questions about uploaded documents.
-Students often provide scanned PDFs, certificates, handwritten notes, textbook pages, or images containing text.
-These cannot be interpreted by an LLM unless the content is converted into machine-readable text.

-To address this, a standalone OCR microservice was added using EasyOCR and exposed through a new FastAPI route (POST /ocr).
-When a user uploads a PDF through the /chat endpoint, the backend performs the following steps:

-The PDF file is received in graph_call.py.
-The file bytes are sent to the OCR using _call_remote_ocr().
-The OCR service:

-- Detects text on each page
-- Extracts readable text
+OCR makes CourseGPT document-aware.
+Students submit scanned PDFs, handwritten notes, or images that an LLM cannot read directly.
+We expose a POST `/ocr` FastAPI route backed by EasyOCR; `/chat` calls `_call_remote_ocr()` to process uploads, then falls back to PyPDF if OCR fails.
+The service:

-- Computes a confidence score
+- Detects text per page, extracts text, returns bounding boxes, and logs a confidence score.
-- Returns bounding-box metadata for each detected word

-If OCR fails, the system uses a fallback PDF parser (PyPDF).

-The extracted text is injected into the LangGraph pipeline as uploaded_file["text"], allowing the LLM to reason about the content.
+- Injects extracted text into LangGraph as `uploaded_file["text"]` so agents can reason over it.
+- Flags pages with confidence <0.65; low-confidence pages are excluded from RAG unless the user opts in.

 **Why this was necessary:**
 Without OCR, students could not upload assignments, question papers, scanned problem statements, or study materials.
 This feature transforms CourseGPT into a document-aware assistant capable of answering: